Below are the stated Auckland Grammar School Rules as of September 2019.

 (e) Any boy riding a bicycle to and from School MUST wear a helmet which meets safety regulations.

-(a) Form 7 students are the only boys who may be permitted to bring motor cars or motor cycles to School and park at the hockey turf car park.
-All such students will be issued with an official School parking permit which must be displayed in their windscreen.
+(g) Form 7 students are the only boys who may be permitted to bring motor cars or motor cycles to School and park at the hockey turf car park.
+All such students will be issued with an official school parking permit which must be displayed in their windscreen.

-(c) Any Form 7 student wishing to bring a motor cycle to School must bring a letter from his parent or guardian to the Deputy Headmaster granting parental approval and requesting the School's permission.
+(i) Any Form 7 students wishing to bring a motorcycle to School must bring a letter from his parent or guardian to the Deputy Headmaster granting parental approval and requesting the School's permission.
 Such permission shall be granted at the absolute discretion of the School and if granted upon such terms and conditions as the School sees fit to impose.

-(e) Offences against traffic regulations may result in the removal of the right to bring the vehicle to School or to use it for a School activity.
+(k) Offences against traffic regulations may result in the removal of the right to bring the vehicle or to use it for a School activity.
 Matters of this nature may be referred to the Police.

-(a) Students are not permitted to engage in any activity such as displaying images or sending messages that may offend or harass another person.
+(a) Students are not permitted to engage in any activity such as displaying images or sending messages that may offend or harass another person (for the avoidance of doubt, this prohibition includes any 'cyber bullying' of other students).

 (b) Students are not permitted to create, send, save or share material that may bring the School or a member of its community, into disrepute.

-(d) IT resources cannot be used for personal amusement by engaging in activities such as playing games, using online forums not related to the prescribed curriculum or making use of social networking services such as Facebook.
+(d) IT resources cannot be used for personal amusement by engaging in activities such as playing games, using online forums not related to the prescribed curriculum or making use of social networking platforms.

 (a) All students are required to exercise extreme caution at all times in the vicinity of the pool.

-(d) The entire area behind the conference room is strictly out of bounds.
+(c) The entire area behind the Centennial Theatre is strictly out of bounds.
 This is particularly the case when the pool is empty.
 At such times tennis balls, etc. may not be retrieved.

 The following areas are out of bounds to students: